These are Stephen Bamford's notes on the|

 Competition in those days coming from Shaun Magee (DB2), Ray Mayo & Tony Dodd (a shared DB2 with Ray driving circuits) & Jim Murray (2/4 Mk11 FHC)

-1982 carried on as previous years wwith the car running very reliably due to experience gained in racing, crank, rods & pistons all well balanced.
+1982 carried on as previous years with the car running very reliably due to experience gained in racing, crank, rods & pistons all well balanced.
+(Engine again built by Chris Adams)

 What followed was one of the best races & results ever reported in Motoring News.